 Oh my!
 What a fun way to serve up mashed potatoes and meatloaf!
 This is actually a vegan version.
 It would be great to serve both ways at a large party to accommodate all guests.
 You can get this adorable recipe here.

 Finger foods like cheese cubes and grape tomatoes are an easy appetizer.
-When they are arranged in a festive Christmas tree, they become so much more!
+In addition, when they are arranged in a festive Christmas tree, they become a decoration!
 I love the fresh thyme sprig garland!
-See this in more detail here.

 The Decorated Cookie shows how to craft these pretty white chocolate trees that would be perfect to serve or to give as gifts.